What are the top game design programs in Indiana for 2020?

 Students may also earn a BS CGT/MS Technology with a Specialization in CGT, which may be completed in just five years instead of six years or more if pursued separately.
 Graduates of the game design programs at Purdue Polytechnic Institute have gone on to work for EA Games, Riot Games, Volition, Zynga, and many others.

-Established in 1969, Indiana University-Purdue University Indianapolis (IUPUI) serves 28,710 students enrolled in more than 250 degree programs across 19 schools.
+Established in 1969, Indiana University-Purdue University Indianapolis (IUPUI) serves 28,710 students enrolled in more than 250 degree programs in 17 degree-granting schools and two colleges.
 Several programs are available for aspiring game designers through the School of Informatics and Computing (SoIC).
-Degree offerings include a BS in Media Arts and Science with a Specialization in Game Design and Development and a five-year BS+MS in Media Arts and Science with a Specialization in Human-Computer Interaction.
+Degree options include a BS in Media Arts and Science with a Specialization in Game Design and Development and a five-year BS+MS in Media Arts and Science with a Specialization in Human-Computer Interaction.
 A Game Design and Development Minor is also available.